-- Explain that Silvan Tomkins discusses in depth how babies' facial expressions and their bodily reactions reflect each of the nine affects. - Explain that affects are instantaneous reactions to stimuli in one's environment. - Feelings are experienced seconds after one is aware that an affect has been triggered. - Emotions are the scripted responses and expressions from the result of the accumulated stories and scripts that are learned from one's own experiences shaped by families, culture, and community. - One shorthand way to remember the difference between the three is this: "Affects are our biology; feelings are our psychology, and emotions are our biography."
+- ➤ Explain that Silvan Tomkins discusses in depth how babies' facial expressions and their bodily reactions reflect each of the nine affects. - Explain that affects are instantaneous reactions to stimuli in one's environment. - > Feelings are experienced seconds after an affect has been triggered. - ➤ Emotions are the scripted responses and expressions resulting from the accumulated stories and scripts that are learned from one's own experiences shaped by families, culture, and community. - ➤ One shorthand way to remember the difference between the three is this: "Affects are our biology; feelings are our psychology, and emotions are our biography."